Aliases for ERCC6L Gene

 - Excision Repair Cross-Complementing Rodent Repair Deficiency Complementation Group 6 - Like 3

 This gene encodes a member of the SWItch/Sucrose Non-Fermentable (SWI/SNF2) family of proteins, and contains a SNF2-like ATPase domain and a PICH family domain.
 One distinguishing feature of this SWI/SNF protein family member is that during interphase, the protein is excluded from the nucleus, and only associates with chromatin after the nuclear envelope has broken down.
 This protein is a DNA translocase that is thought to bind double-stranded DNA that is exposed to stretching forces, such as those exerted by the mitotic spindle.
 This protein associates with ribosomal DNA and ultra-fine DNA bridges (UFBs), fine structures that connect sister chromatids during anaphase at some sites such as fragile sites, telomeres and centromeres.
 This gene is required for the faithful segregation of sister chromatids during mitosis, and the ATPase activity of this protein required for the resolution of UFBs before cytokinesis. [provided by RefSeq, May 2017]

 GeneCards Summary for ERCC6L Gene

 ERCC6L (ERCC Excision Repair 6 Like, Spindle Assembly Checkpoint Helicase) is a Protein Coding gene.
-Among its related pathways are DNA Damage and Signaling by Rho GTPases.
+Among its related pathways are Cell Cycle, Mitotic and Signaling by Rho GTPases.
 Gene Ontology (GO) annotations related to this gene include nucleic acid binding and helicase activity.
 An important paralog of this gene is PGBD3.